gt0410/gt0410/README.md

 ### Hi there 👋
+I am Gowtham.
+I work in the intersection of humans and machines.
 <!--
 **gt0410/gt0410** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.